PatriciaXiao/TIMME/data/readme.md

 These datasets are of the same format, corresponding to the four dataset we've used in our paper.

-To use our dataset, please cite our paper
+To use our dataset and/or code, please cite our paper
 ```

 ```